open-sauced/maintainer-intro-course/effective-communication.md

 Another way to engage with your contributors is by holding a regular office hour.
 In sync, you can hear their ideas and challenges, communicate with them about your project's direction, and more.
 This can be a good way to get to know your contributors closer and vice versa.

 Maintainers are human.
-Sometimes, when you're tired or having a bad day, a discussion with a contributor can upset you.
-Remember that you always want to foster a healthy communication and welcoming environment.
-It's okay to wait to answer them.
+Sometimes, a discussion with a contributor can upset you when you're tired or having a bad day.
+Always remember that you want to foster a healthy communication and welcoming environment.
+So, it's okay to cool down and take time to answer them.
 You can take a couple of hours or even a day before you return to them to avoid a bitter tone.

 ### Managing Expectations